Jana Woodiwiss

 ABD

-Jana Woodiwiss, LMSW, is a 5th year PhD Candidate (ABD) at the University of Georgia School of Social Work.
-She is a Southern Regional Education Board (SREB) and Dianne C. Davidson Fellow.
-Ms. Woodiwiss serves as a Consultant to the Child Welfare League of America, specifically on the National 21st Century Research Agenda.
-She is also an Advisor to the DNA Bridge Consortium, a 501C-3 organization which works to reunify families using DNA.
+Jana Woodiwiss, LMSW, (she/her/hers) is a Southern Regional Education Board (SREB) and Dianne C. Davidson Fellow.
+She serves as a Consultant to the Child Welfare League of America and Annie E. Casey Foundation, specifically on the National 21st Century Research Agenda.
+She is also a Board Member to the DNA Bridge Consortium, a 501C-3 organization which works to reunify families using DNA.
 Her research is focused on the impact of family separation among Latin American immigrant families.

 Works and Recognitions